2024–25 Syracuse Orange men's basketball team

 The 2024–25 Syracuse Orange men's basketball team represented Syracuse University during the 2024–25 NCAA Division I men's basketball season.
 The Orange, led by second-year head coach Adrian Autry, played their home games at JMA Wireless Dome in Syracuse, New York as twelfth-year members of the Atlantic Coast Conference.

-The Orange starte the season with three wins, including a double-overtime victory over Youngstown State.
+The Orange started the season with three wins, including a double-overtime victory over Youngstown State.
 They then made the trip to Brooklyn to participate in the Legends Classic.
 They lost to Texas 70–66 and Texas Tech 79–74 to finish in fourth place.
 After a victory over Cornell, the Orange lost in the ACC–SEC Challenge to third-ranked Tennessee and they lost their ACC opener to Notre Dame 69–64.
 They went 2–2 in their final four non-conference games with wins against Albany and Bucknell while losing to Georgetown and Maryland.

 The Orange began the meat of the ACC season by going 3–3.
 They defeated Georgia Tech, Boston College, and Notre Dame, while losing to Wake Forest, Florida State, and Louisville.
 They went 2–4 over their next six games, with wins at California and a triple-overtime victory over Boston College.
 They lost by four points to Pittsburgh and to second-ranked Duke during the stretch.
 Their fortunes didn't improve during the final stretch of the season as they went 2–5.
 The Orange defeated NC State and Virginia, on the final day of the season.
 They had a close loss to SMU, losing by just two points, and an overtime loss to Virginia Tech.

 The Orange finished the season 14–19 and 7–13 in ACC play to finish in fourteenth place.
 As the fourteenth seed in the 2025 ACC tournament they defeated Florida State 66–62 in the First Round.
 In the Second Round, they faced SMU in a rematch of a game played just eight days earlier.
 This game was not as close, as the Orange lost 73–53.
 They were not invited to the NCAA tournament or the NIT.

+The Syracuse Orange drew an average home attendance of 18,888, the 5th-highest of all college basketball teams.